xtreme-sameer-vohra/kubernetes-the-hard-way/docs/04-certificate-authority.md

 LOADBALANCER=$(dig +short loadbalancer)
 ```

-Compute cluster internal API server address, which is always .1 in the service CIDR range.
+Compute cluster internal API server service address, which is always .1 in the service CIDR range.
 This is also required as a SAN in the API server certificate

 ```bash
 SERVICE_CIDR=10.96.0.0/24